auditandprofit/treeprompting/README.md

-# Tree Prompting
+# informationspace

-A command-line utility for turning a base prompt into a directed acyclic graph (DAG) of follow-up ideas using the OpenAI Responses API.
-The tool repeatedly asks the model to expand each node by calling a `create_children` function, incrementally building a JSON tree on disk and printing the final structure to standard output.
+informationspace is a command-line utility for enumerating latent knowledge held by large language models.
+It grows a branching representation of "information space" by prompting an LLM to surface breadth-first and depth-first leads, persisting the resulting structure as JSON for downstream reasoning tools.
+Rather than relying solely on a linear chain-of-thought, informationspace acts as an oracle that maps existing human information in a branching manner so you can explore, prioritize, and analyze expansive knowledge domains.

 ## Features

-- Expand a plain-text prompt into a multi-level idea tree.
+- Enumerate an information space from an initial prompt into a branching DAG of tacit insights.
-- Enforce structured responses via OpenAI function calling.
+- Persist snapshots of the information space as JSON for separate reasoning workflows and analytic tooling.
-- Resume expansion from an existing tree JSON file.
+- Resume exploration from a previously saved information space JSON file to deepen specific branches.
-- Limit depth and concurrency to control cost and complexity.
+- Tune depth, concurrency, and reasoning controls to balance exploration breadth, depth, cost, and fidelity.
-- Persist intermediate results safely while the tree grows.
+- Safely write intermediate states while the information space expands.

 ## Installation